Everything for Everybody

 the president’s daughter.
 The FBI would come to investigate him and, upon

 realizing very quickly that he was a harmless nut, would have him committed

 to Bellevue Psych.
 Interestingly, he always managed to get himself committed

 right before cold weather set in, and then improve enough to be released in

-the spring, when he either lived at EFE or slept in the subways.
+the spring, when he alternately lived at EFE and slept in the subways.